 “It’s important to remember if you’re contacted out the blue by someone asking for your personal or financial details, this could be a scam.

 “Even confirming personal details, such as your email address, date of birth or mother’s maiden name, can be used by criminals to commit fraud.
 If you have any doubts about what is being asked of you, hang up the phone.
 No legitimate organisation will rush or pressure you.”

 Travel deal scams

-Have you ever looked at a holiday deal online and thought that the price is too good to be true?
+Have you ever looked at a holiday deal online and thought the price is too good to be true?

 Criminals are setting up fake websites offering amazing ‘travel deals’ in a bid to get hold of your money and personal information.

-These cloned websites may look identical to the genuine companies’ one, but with subtle differences in the URL such as an extra letter or symbol.
+These cloned websites may look identical to genuine companies’ one, but with subtle differences in the URL such as an extra letter or symbol.
 Always double check the address especially if you’ve clicked on a referral link.

 Fraudsters will also make these websites appear professional and convincing, even going as far as using stolen images of luxury villas and apartments that don’t exist, to convince you that they’re trustworthy and genuine.